-Also, if you find this post and video helpful, please feel free to text it to your friends/sisters/mom/aunts, email it, pin any pins below so you can come back to it again later, or share the link on Facebook!
+If you find this post and video helpful, please feel free to copy and text the link to anyone who might find it helpful and pin any pins below so you can come back to it again later, and/or share the link on Facebook!

 Related post | The Best Concealers for Women 35+